ud-turkic/udtw25/index.md

 ## Registration

 If you are interested in participating in the 2nd Workshop on Universal Dependencies for Turkic Languages, please complete the [registration form](https://forms.gle/VB9fBKDMrJdRucA16) by **June 10, 2025**.
+The same form can be used to submit your abstract if you would like to present at the workshop.

 ## Organizers